carbon-language/carbon-lang/flang/documentation/preprocessing.md

 4. C-style line continuations are processed in directives.
 5. C old-style comments are removed from directives.
 6. Directives are processed and macros expanded.
+   Along the way, Fortran `INCLUDE` lines and preprocessor `#include` directives are expanded, and all these steps applied recursively to the introduced text.
 7. Newly visible Fortran comments are removed.
-8. Fortran `INCLUDE` lines are expanded, and all these steps applied recursively to the introduced text.

 Last, if the preprocessor is not integrated into the Fortran compiler, new Fortran continuation line markers should be introduced into the final